AlaskaAirlines/WC-Generator/docs/bestPractices.md

 ## Direct or peer dependency elements

-Much of the confusion lies within how `CustomElementRegistry.define()` works.
-When defining a custom element to the browser, load order matters.
-Using the `customElements.get` method, at the point of registration to see if the element has already been registered.
+Much of the confusion lies within how `customElements.define` works.
+When defining a custom element in the browser, load order matters.
+You can use the `customElements.get` method at the point of registration to see if the element has already been registered.
 If not, register it.

 ```js
 // define the name of the custom component